 Lulalend was founded in 2014 by Trevor Goslin and Neil Welman, both seasoned investment bankers.
 The company is located in Cape Town and operates across the country.

 How it works

 Entrepreneurs can apply online for free by filling in some basic details.
-Lulalend will provide a decision in minutes and, in case of a positive outcome, can provide business funding of ZAR 20,000 to ZAR 1,500,000 (EUR 1,200 to EUR 92,000) within 24 hours.
-Clients repay in standard installments over six months.
+Lulalend will provide a decision in minutes and, if approved, can provide business funding of ZAR 20,000 to ZAR 1,500,000 (EUR 1,200 to EUR 92,000) within 24 hours.
+Clients repay in standard instalments over six months.

-Lulalend has a tech-and-touch approach: client acquisition, credit process and monitoring of loans are fully automated; manual intervention is used only to assess business health and to sign off loan funding.
+Lulalend has a tech-and-touch approach: client acquisition, credit process and loan monitoring are fully automated.
+Manual intervention is used only to assess business health and to sign off loan funding.